-Kate Bartolacci’s practice focuses on white collar criminal defense, internal investigations and corporate compliance.
-Ms. Bartolacci’s experience includes representing clients in U.S. and multinational regulatory investigations, including those brought by the U.S. Department of Justice, the U.S. Securities and Exchange Commission, the U.S. Commodity Futures Trading Commission, the U.S. Office of Foreign Assets Control, the U.K. Serious Fraud Office, the U.K. Financial Conduct Authority and various other international regulators.
+Prior to joining the Litigation Group, Ms. Bartolacci practiced in the Government Enforcement and White Collar Crime Group in Skadden’s London office.
+During this time, her practice focused on white collar criminal defense, internal investigations and corporate compliance.
+Ms. Bartolacci also has represented clients in U.S. and multinational regulatory investigations, including those brought by the U.S. Department of Justice, the U.S. Securities and Exchange Commission, the U.S. Commodity Futures Trading Commission, the U.S. Office of Foreign Assets Control, the U.K. Serious Fraud Office, the U.K. Financial Conduct Authority and various other international regulators.